Alorse/raycast-omnipilot-extension/README.md

 - Search through past conversations
 - Copy previous prompts and responses
 - Remove individual entries or clear all
-- Track models and providers used
+- Track providers, models and tokens used
-- Persistent storage across sessions

 ### ⚙️ Multi-Provider Support
 - **OpenRouter**: Access to multiple AI models through a single API